DarrenfJ/viking-tribute/blog/DayOnePartBOct5.md

 I put off the google fonts part. partly cause I am a perfectionist and hate to pick a *final* anything.

-goo thing this is a seven day but there's no punishment for missing a day (or 4)
+good thing this is a seven day challenge with no emphasis with *consecutive* days.. there's no punishment for missing a day (or 4)

 googlefont: